codevbus/blog/content/posts/consumed-content-week-ending-03-13-20.md

 ## Summary {#summary}

-My reading lagged again this week unfortunately.
-I did manage to read the Firecracker paper from AWS, which was a real treat.
-I still got to listen to some interesting podcasts.
-SE Daily did a week of Javascript, so I spent some time listening to how the "other half" lives :) The AI podcast has had some great guests discussing topics in physics and quantum computing.
+Unfortunately, another week of lagging reading.
+I did manage to read the Firecracker paper from AWS, which really impressed me.
+As always, I was lucky enough to have time for some interesting podcasts.
+SE Daily did a week of Javascript, so I spent some time with how the "other half" lives :) The AI podcast has had some great guests discussing topics in physics and quantum computing as well, and it's still one of my most listened-to podcasts at the moment.

 Obviously looming large this week is the Coronavirus, otherwise designated as COVID-19.
 My only hope is that everyone takes this as seriously as it warrants, and that preventative measures _now_ avert a bigger disaster later.